VenLL/tswd-portfolio-Ven/critique-by-design.md

 Note: The data is fabricated and not filled according to the original Kaggle dataset upon this stage of solution drafting.

+This is my first wireframe for the redesign.
+I attempted to make a chart that was the combination of a bar chart and a line graph, and wanted to use it to depict the trends of layoffs over the given time period that the dataset had documented (Jan 2022-Jan 2023).
 ![graph 1](/1.jpeg)